yangxikevinou/BranchOT/README.md

 # BranchOT

-This is a survey paper on branching optimal transport for CNA Working Group "Optimal transportation and applications" in CMU math department in Fall 2016.
+This is a survey paper on branching optimal transport for CNA Working Group "Optimal transportation and applications" in CMU math department, organized by Professor Slepcev in Spring 2016.